Electrochemically assisted syngas fermentation

 fermentation technology and electrochemistry.
 The purpose of this project is to initiate an interdisciplinary collaboration at Chalmers to help make electro-fermentation of syngas a competitive sustainable alternative for producing chemicals of the future.
 A theoretical model for mass transfer intensification will be developed and, to fully use the potential of syngas fermenting organisms, electro-fermentation will be developed aiming for a tool to allow efficient redox and energy metabolism.

 Head of Division of Industrial Biotechnology

 Lisbeth Olsson works in the area of Industrial Biotechnology focusing on design and use of enzymes and microorganisms in processes where plant cell wall material is converted to fuels, chemicals and...

 Soroush Saheb Alam joined the Industrial Biotechnology group as a post-doctoral researcher in July 2018.
 He has a PhD degree from Chalmers University of Technology on bioelectrochemical systems...

 Yvonne Nygård works as Assistant Professor in the Division of Industrial Biotechnology, specializing in cell factory design.
 Her main expertise is metabolic engineering and synthetic biology, and she...

 Henrik Ström is a Senior Researcher (Associate Professor) in Sustainable Multiphase Processes, with emphasis on reactive multiphase flow.
 A main focus of his research is on the mathematical modelling...

-Assistant Professor, Chemical Physics, Department of Physics
+Associate Professor, Chemical Physics, Department of Physics

 My research is in the fields of electrocatalysis, photoelectrocatalysis and surface reactions for environmental and sustainable energy applications.
 The activities include studies of the electrodes...